-Our Adult Residential Services provide community-living opportunities for people with autism and other developmental disabilities over the age of 21 throughout Nassau and Suffolk counties on Long Island.
+Our Adult Residential Services provide community-living opportunities for people with autism and other developmental disabilities over the age of 21 throughout Long Island's Nassau and Suffolk counties.

-These community-based homes provide the opportunity for individuals with developmental disabilities to live as independently as they can and become integral community members, neighbors, co-workers, and volunteers.
+These community-based homes provide the opportunity for people with developmental disabilities to live as independently as they can and become integral community members, neighbors, co-workers, and volunteers.

 Supports and Services